AarZoooo/Notes/DBMS.md

 ### Foreign Key

-The foreign key is quite different from the above three keys.
+The foreign key is quite different from the above two keys.
 It is used to establish a connection between two relations.
 Consider two relations `A` and `B`.
 Suppose any attribute in the relation `A` is the **primary key** of the relation B; that attribute is referred to as the **foreign key**.

 **Example**